sssssyf/fast-image-level-vote/README.md

 code for paper：A high-resolution feature network image-level classification method for hyperspectral image， Acta Geodaetica et Cartographica Sinica (AGCS)

-If the code is helpful to you, please cite the paper.
+If the code is helpful to you, please give a star or fork and cite the paper.
 Thanks!
 # Requirements
 os
 argparse